spencerthayer/AnonBoard/README.md

 #AnonBoard v0.5.1
 An anonymous flat file image/text board designed to make crypto and security culture easy.

+##WARNING: THIS IS NOT QUITE READY FOR PUBLIC USE!
+Please wait for version 1.0 which should be ready before Trump takes office on the 20th of Jan.

+If you're interested in decentralized encrypted real time chat that you control please check out my other project [TorchNoteJS](https://github.com/spencerthayer/TorchNoteJS).

 ##How to install on Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/spencerthayer/AnonBoard)